 3. Find what you are good at (and not good at).

-This might be the most difficult step in the process of finding who you are, but it’s a necessary one.
+This might be the most difficult step in discovering who you truly are, but it’s a necessary one.
 Sure, it takes trial and error to find what you’re good at, and no, I don’t want you to give up before you’ve had more than enough attempts, but knowing when to quit is a gift that everyone needs to learn.

 4. Find what you are passionate about.

-Following passion of any kind is a good thing, and you need to pay attention when it comes because it indicates an area of life that you need to pay more attention to.
+Following passion of any kind is a good thing, and you need to pay attention when it comes because it shows an area of life that you need to pay more attention to.
 If we’re talking about following your passion in work, it’s a good thing.
 And if we’re talking about having more passion for life, it’s a good thing.
 Focus more on passion; understand yourself in better ways, and you’ll make a bigger impact.
 Passion produces effort and continuous effort produces results, which produces a deeper discovery of your true self.

 5. Ask for feedback.

 If you don’t know yourself, hearing what others have to say about you is a helpful practice.
 Ask them two simple questions: “What strengths do you think I need to develop further?” and “What weaknesses do you think I need to work on?”
 Of course, their opinion isn’t going to be perfect, but their feedback will probably indicate a few areas you should at least take a second look at.
 This step is especially important for those who are stuck in finding themselves.
 Sometimes those closest to us can see something we might not be able to see in ourselves.

 6. Assess your relationships.